Gambling and Electronic Gambling Machines (EGMs)

-Since the introduction of pokies in Victoria in 1992-93, over $4 billion (2023 dollars) has been lost in Greater Dandenong alone - the equivalent of more than $78,000 per household.
+Since the introduction of EGMs in Victoria in 1992, $4.9 billion has been lost to gambling machines in Greater Dandenong alone (in 2025 dollars).

 Learn more